 I am hugely inspired by inspirational interview series starters like IndieHackers, StarterStory by Pat Walls, Failory, SpaceBandits and have put significant efforts in reaching out to women founders in order to get started.

-$200K a year doing event & wedding planning
+How Megan is making $200K a year doing event & wedding planning

 Hi, Tell us your name, what you do, and about your business My name is Megan McIlrath.
 I am the owner of Event Affairs, an event and wedding planning compa